 Boxed Cruet Set in Eliis Spray pattern.

 Round ribbed pin trays, the shape number unknown.
-These appear with pink and celadon grounds, the last three having "Derby Star" and "Wentworth" centres.
+These mostly appear with pink and celadon grounds, the last five having "Derby Star" Pinxton Roses and "Wentworth" centres.

 Unusual basket with Ellis spray.
 Red (BONE CHINA) factory mark used 1956-65.